Language Models Don't Learn the Physical Manifestation of Language: Abstract

 \section{Abstract}

-We argue that there are certain properties of language that our current large language models (LLMs) don't learn.
+We argue that language-only models don't learn the physical manifestation of language.
 We present an empirical investigation of visual-auditory properties of language through a series of tasks, termed \textsc{H-Test}.
-This benchmark highlights a fundamental gap between human linguistic comprehension, which naturally integrates sensory experiences, and the sensory-deprived processing capabilities of LLMs.
-In support of our hypothesis, \textbf{1. }deliberate reasoning (Chain-of-Thought), \textbf{2. }few-shot examples, or \textbf{3. }stronger LLM from the same model family (LLaMA 2 13B $\rightarrow$ LLaMA 2 70B) do not trivially bring improvements in \textsc{H-Test} performance.
-Therefore, we make a particular connection to the philosophical case of Mary, who learns about the world in a sensory-deprived environment \citep{jackson1986mary}.
-Our experiments show that some of the strongest proprietary LLMs stay near random chance baseline accuracy of 50\%, highlighting the limitations of knowledge acquired in the absence of sensory experience.
+These tasks highlight a fundamental gap between human linguistic understanding and the sensory-deprived linguistic understanding of LLMs.
+In support of our hypothesis, \textbf{1. }deliberate reasoning (Chain-of-Thought), \textbf{2. }few-shot examples, or \textbf{3. }stronger LLM from the same model family (LLaMA 2 13B $\rightarrow$ LLaMA 2 70B) has no significant effect on \textsc{H-Test} performance.

+We bring in the philosophical case of Mary, who learns about the world in a sensory-deprived environment as a useful conceptual framework to understand how language-only models learn about the world \citep{jackson1986mary}.
+Our experiments show that some of the strongest proprietary LLMs stay near random chance baseline accuracy of 50\%, highlighting the limitations of linguistic knowledge acquired in the absence of sensory experience.
+Our code and data are available at <github.com/brucewlee/h-test>.